-In a pinch: The three strongest components (Fennel seed, cumin and fenugreek)
+In a pinch: The three strongest components (Fennel, cumin, and fenugreek)

 When using this abbreviated version of panch phoran, you will want to increase the amounts of each spice to compensate for the missing ingredients.
 If you planned on using a tablespoon of panch phoran, you will want to increase each of the three to 1/3 tablespoon from 1/5 tablespoon.

-Berbere spice is a fenugreek-heavy Ethiopian spice blend that can provide a similar flavor profile to panch phoran but with a little chile heat on the back end.
+Berbere spice is a fenugreek-heavy Ethiopian spice mix that can provide a similar flavor profile to panch phoran but with a little chile heat on the back end.